kevinye-2017/kubernetes-ansible-way/README.md

 # kubernetes-ansible-way
-use kubeadm to install cluster
+use kubeadm to install cluster.